MicrosoftDocs/visualstudio-docs/docs/deployment/choosing-a-clickonce-update-strategy.md

 ## Permission elevation and updates

- If a new version of a [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] application requires a higher level of trust to run than the previous version, [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] will prompt the user, asking him if he wants the application to be granted this higher level of trust.
-If the user declines to grant the higher trust level, the update will not install. [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] will prompt the user to install the application again when it is next restarted.
+ If a new version of a ClickOnce application requires a higher level of trust to run than the previous version, ClickOnce will prompt the user, asking him if he wants the application to be granted this higher level of trust.
+If the user declines to grant the higher trust level, the update will not install.
+ClickOnce will prompt the user to install the application again when it is next restarted.
 If the user declines to grant the higher level of trust at this point, and the update is not marked as required, the old version of the application will run.
 However, if the update is required, the application will not run again until the user accepts the higher trust level.

  No prompting for trust levels will occur if you use Trusted Application Deployment.
 For more information, see [Trusted application deployment overview](../deployment/trusted-application-deployment-overview.md).